-Human beings once had a queue like dogs and cats.
+Human beings once had a tail like dogs and cats.
 This trait has disappeared over time.
 Nowadays, it survives as a slightly more prominent bone at the bottom of the spine for some of us.

 17% of the world population has blue eyes.
 In occidental countries, between 10 and 15% of people are dominantly left-handed.

 All of these are genetic characteristics that result from years of biological evolutions.

 According to Darwin, all species arise and develop through a selective process.
 It is the natural selection of small, inherited variations that increase the individual’s ability to compete, survive, and reproduce.
 Those who survive do so through a process called ‘Natural selection.’

 And this same process applies to evolutionary algorithms.

 Natural selection starts with the selection through the survival of the fittest elements belonging to a population.
 They generate descendants that inherit the features of the parents.
 These features, in turn, will be added to the next generation.